 It looks like neither of them is having a particularly easy time.
 Ella looks to the side and waits for him to finish.
 It happens and then the two of them move further apart from each other.
 Dan looks sad.
 Ella looks at him again, suddenly feeling sick and doesn’t see his resemblance to Assaf anymore.
 Ella grabs her bag, takes out an Advil capsule, and leaves the room.

-44. A. INT.
-THEATER BACKSTAGE HALLWAY
+44. INT.
+THEATER BACKSTAGE HALLWAY.
+DAY

 Igal grabs Ella right at the entrance of the hallway.